Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Order and negativity

 To convince ourselves further, a simple look at Fig. \ref{fig:pulse_order} shows the various profiles of the impulse response for several orders of $\rm P_n$, with $\rm M_1$ in dashed line as a reference.
-The oscillations of the models are very strong under order 9, where the output becomes almost indistinguishable from $\rm M_1$.
+The oscillations of the models are very strong under order 9.
+For orders above 9 however, the output becomes almost indistinguishable from $\rm M_1$.
 As such, we can assume that orders above $\rm P_9$ are able to handle the worst case of $\rm P_n$ the best, as their oscillations are dampened enough for them to be negligible.
 This is the reason why we focused mainly on $\rm P_9$ in this paper, instead of less expensive orders like $\rm P_7$ or $\rm P_5$.
-We also point out that it is possible to use filters to dampen the oscillations for almost no computational cost, but it is beyond the scope of this paper. \\
+We also point out that it is possible to use filters to dampen the oscillations for almost no computational cost \citep{MCCLARREN_2010, Radice_2013, Garett_2014}, but it is beyond the scope of this paper. \\

-The issue of the lower orders of $\rm P_n$ appears in other unfavourable cases, for example the clump test of section \ref{subsection:clump}, where all sources are directional, thus non isotropic, thus introducing a discontinuity into $\rm P_n$.
-Fig. \ref{fig:P3_clump_comp} shows the result of this test using $\rm P_3$, and we can clearly note that $\rm P_n$, at low order and similar computational cost to $\rm M_1$, cannot reproduce correctly what we physically expect from this test. $\rm P_3$, which only requires 16 coefficients, creates large visible modes in the photon density, and tends to over-ionise the sphere.
-On top of that, its modes output negative energies in a large area close to the sources, at the top of the simulation box, which creates artefacts in the neutral fraction and temperature that should not exist.
-As such, we can say that, to have a reliable $\rm P_n$ model able to reproduce or outperform $\rm M_1$'s result, a higher order is required, and as such, a higher computational cost. \\
+The issue of the lower orders of $\rm P_n$ appears in other unfavourable cases, for example the clump test of section \ref{subsection:clump}, where all sources are directional, thus non isotropic, thus introducing a sharp variation into $\rm P_n$.
+Fig. \ref{fig:P3_clump_comp} shows the result of this test using $\rm P_3$, and we can clearly note that $\rm P_n$, at low order and similar computational cost to $\rm M_1$, cannot reproduce correctly what we physically expect from this test.
+Specifically, $\rm P_3$, which only requires 16 coefficients, creates visible local maxima in the photon density, and tends to over-ionise the sphere.
+On top of that, its modes output negative photon densities in a large area close to the sources, at the top of the simulation box, which creates artefacts in the neutral fraction and temperature that should not exist.
+As such, we can say that, to mitigate the negativity of the $\rm P_n$ model and to be able to reproduce or outperform $\rm M_1$'s result, a higher order is required, and as such, a higher computational cost.
+In the case of our test cases, $\rm P_9$ seemed to be an order high enough to match or outperform $\rm M_1$. \\